rossie-cloud/terraform/gcp-templates/templates/external-serverless-webapp/README.md

 ![diagram](./architecture.png)

 ## Usage
-1. Copy the .template.tfvars to .auto.tfvars and fill in the variables
+1. Copy the `.template.tfvarsc` to `.auto.tfvars` and fill in the variables
 2. Deploy the template
 ```bash
 terraform apply